pliablepixels/zoneminder_viewer/README.md

 ## Experiences from this effort

-* I code using both copilot (agent mode + claude 3.5 and 3.7) and windsurf.
-Windsurf is better in my experiments, by a large margin.
+* I code using both copilot (agent mode + claude 3.5 and 3.7) and windsurf. **Windsurf is better in my experiments, by a large margin.**

 * I spent 2 days trying two approaches.
 Approach 1 was to write a detailed PRD on how the app should function, including how to use the APIs, how to layout screens, functional and non functional requirements.
 The output _looked_ impressive, but it was a nightmare to actually make it work.
-Between fixing build dependencies, getting the UI to look right, and getting the API to work, I was spending most of my time debugging and fixing issues.
+Between fixing build dependencies,getting the API to work and trying to figure out how one change was breaking many other views,  I was spending most of my time debugging and fixing issues.
 I finally gave up after one day.
 Windsurf kept making changes that broke other things.
 It finally got to a point where windsurf asked me to remove and reinstall flutter and all packages.
+I told it 'No, flutter works great on other projects' and it said 'Ah!
+That is very important information' and proceeded to list another set of things that I knew won't work.
 That is when I killed the project.

 * I then reverted my approach to actually take baby steps.
 This approach worked much better as I was able to guide it step by step.
 This is the prompt I eventually used that worked the best: